flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ),
 ```

-We now have a scrolling app bar, this will scroll as if it were part of
+We now have a scrolling app bar.
+This app bar scrolls as if it were
-our list. `SliverAppBar` has a lot more dynamic features though.
-Let's
+part of our list.
+The `SliverAppBar` has a lot more dynamic features
-explore `floating`, `pinned`, `snap` and collapsing behaviors for
+though, so let’s explore pinned, floating, snap, and collapsing behaviors
-our new `SliverAppBar`.
+for the new `SliverAppBar`.

-Pinning the app bar will keep it at the top of the screen, like
+Pinning the app bar keeps it at the top of the screen, like
 the `AppBar` we had before.

 ```dart